keboola/connection-docs/components/extractors/marketing-sales/adform-dsp-reports/index.md

 * TOC
 {:toc}

-This extractor retrieves Buy-Side report data from the [Reporting Stats API](https://api.adform.com/help/guides/how-to-report-on-campaigns/reporting-stats).
+This data source connector retrieves Buy-Side report data from the [Reporting Stats API](https://api.adform.com/help/guides/how-to-report-on-campaigns/reporting-stats).
-It may be used to retrieve similar data as via the [MasterData extractor](https://components.keboola.com/components/ex-adform-masterdata) if the Master Data service is not enabled in your account.
+It may be used to retrieve similar data as via the [MasterData source connector](https://components.keboola.com/components/ex-adform-masterdata) if the Master Data service is not enabled in your account.

 Reporting Stats API returns report data consisting of statistics derived from the data collected by the Adform tracking code.